countzero/windows_llama.cpp/README.md

 ```

 ### 3. Update the llama.cpp submodule to the latest version (optional)
-This repository can reference an outdated version of the stadtwerk_ssh_authorized_keys repository.
+This repository can reference an outdated version of the llama.cpp repository.
 To update the submodule to the latest version execute the following.

 ```Shell
 git submodule update --remote --merge